Skip to content

 Green signal: Cluster is ready for queries

-Further, It contains three tabs for exploring the Data Product in detail.
+Further, the data exploration tab contains three tabs for exploring the Data Product in detail.

 • Model Tab